biocore/songbird/README.md

 #### Example 1: I have a categorical metadata field, and I want to explicitly set the reference

-See [this blog post](http://mortonjt.blogspot.com/2018/05/encoding-design-matrices-in-patsy.html) for details on how to do this.
+This was described <a href="#implicit-reference">above</a>.
 Basically, you'll want to specify a formula of something like

 ```bash
 --formula "C(your_metadata_field, Treatment('desired_reference_value'))"
 ```

+See [this blog post](http://mortonjt.blogspot.com/2018/05/encoding-design-matrices-in-patsy.html) for more details.

 #### Example 2: I have a categorical metadata field with *ordered* values, and I want to account for that